plblum/jivs/docs/Learning_Jivs/Using_the_ValueHostsManager_within_the_Client.md

   valueHost.setElementIdentifier('generated-FirstName');
   ```

-`ElementIdentifier` is optional.
-Its advantage is that callback functions can use a consistent lookup pattern without separately maintaining the relationship between each `FieldValueHost` and its UI element.

-Common ways to interpret an ElementIdentifier include:
+Common ways to interpret an element identifier include:

 * An HTML `id`: